celestialfault/Swift-Cogs/README.md

 #### Additional Notes

-- This cog creates several timers:
-    - An internal cache cleaner that runs every 10 minutes
-    - An update queue handler that runs every 10 seconds
+- This cog creates a message update task for each guild the bot is present in that has a starboard channel setup
-- This cog may use a fair amount of memory, due to the internal message cache
+- This cog may use a fair amount of memory on larger bots, due to the various internal caches
 </details>

 <details>